oguayasa/CrypticityAndVisualSearch-Pt1/README.md

 | DistFromCenter | MedDwellTime |  -0.03|  0.71|
 | PerClick       | MedDwellTime |  -0.32|  0.00|

+Validation Experiment Hard Targets

 | Var1           | Var2         |    cor|     p|
 |:---------------|:-------------|------:|-----:|
 | DistFromCenter | PerClick     |   0.17|  0.03|
 | DistFromCenter | MedDwellTime |  -0.12|  0.12|
 | PerClick       | MedDwellTime |  -0.04|  0.63|

-For every group except the Least Found targets in the Validation Study (Table 17), there is large and significant negative relationship between likelihood of being found and search time (Tables 14-16).

 Fortunately, there seems to be no evidence of a central bias (Tables 14-16), with the exception of the Least Found group during the Validation Experiment (Table 17).
 However, this relationship is in the positive direction, indicating that the farther away a target was from the center, the more likely it was to be found, the opposite of a central bias.

+For every group except the Least Found targets in the Validation Study (Table 17), there is large and significant negative relationship between likelihood of being found and search time (Tables 14-16).
+Not just across difficulty groups, but also within each group, targets that were more likely to be found to less time to find, suggesting that subjects required less information to make a decision about whether a target was present or not.

 But let's plot these relationships and see what it looks like for ourselves.

 Create scatterplots to visualize correlations
 =============================================

 To save space and more meaningfully convey information, I am going to include plots from both the Observational Study and the Validation Experiment in the same figure.
-Additionally, I am going to include data from both the Most and Least Found target groups on each plot to allow for easier visual comparison.
+Additionally, I am going to include data from both the Most and Least Found target groups on each plot to allow for visual comparison.

 Checking for an Effect of Center Bias
 -------------------------------------